sminez/roc/README.md

 -- list --
-- use the filesystemt to grab all top level modules in `std` and the local `target/doc` if there is one.
+- use the filesystem to grab all top level modules in `std` and the local `target/doc` if there is one.
 - pretty print out the results (calling out parent crate in each case)